 Compared to the 2011 model, the new Dievas Vortex Tactical features an extra layer of DLC treatment that makes it almost a King Tiger among divers and also has a more military-style dial.
 As you can see, the white luminous paint of the original was swapped for more subdued matte black color with only its diamond-shaped hands, hour markers and bold, nicely shaped Arabic numerals covered with Superluminova compound.

 The rest is the same.
 The watch comes in a slightly oversized body 44 millimeters in diameter and 14 millimeters thick, although on paper (or, rather, on a screen of a computer monitor) the numbers may look a bit frustrating to those with smaller wrists, I don’t feel it terribly huge.

-As the previous version of the piece, the Vortex Tactical DLC features the same 60-click bezel with a single luminous triangle at “00” (alas, no more luminous elements on the diving scale for us), as well as sports the same well-protected and tightly-sealed screw-down crown, which is placed between 8 and 9 hours.
+Like the previous version, the Vortex Tactical DLC Titanium features the same 60-click bezel with a single luminous triangle at “00” (alas, no more luminous elements on the diving scale for us), as well as sports the same well-protected and tightly-sealed screw-down crown, which is placed between 8 and 9 hours.
 Although the position of the setting crown is not terribly comfortable from the point of view of setting, correcting and winding the timepiece (at least, for us righties), it still makes the potential point of vulnerability even better protected from an occasional shock and also makes sure that you won’t hurt your hand accidentally.

 From where I sit, this is one of the most well-designed “luxury” tactical timekeepers currently available on the market.
-Despite the crown positioning that seems to favor lefties, the other things that make you either hate or love the device (those including daytime and nighttime legibility and ease of operation) are very convincing: there are not so many similarly priced wristwatches that could compete with this specimen.
+Despite the crown positioning that favors the lefties, the other things that make you either hate or love the device (those including daytime and nighttime legibility and ease of operation) are convincing: there are not so many similarly priced wristwatches that could compete with this specimen.